babyman/lift-with-sbt-web-and-jrebel/README.md

 Changes to the template files and other static resources saved in /src/main/public (rather than the usual /src/main/webapp) should also be picked up and applied, again without a container restart.

-# Improvements / Shaky stuff

-Currently you **must** have jRebel installed and working for container:start to succeed, I have some notes in the build.sbt file regarding this but I have to do some sbt research to make this happen...

-Sbt currently always generates a rebel.xml file, even when packaging a war file for deployment, as per the jRebel sbt plugin this should be avoided.